marhop/literate-binary/examples/minimal.zip.md

     fields for different use cases like ZIP64 extended information or application specific data.
 Each extensible data field consists of a 2 bytes header ID, another 2 bytes that hold the data size and finally the field specific data.
-This example has no extra field. [[APPNOTE] section 4.4.28]
+This example has no extra field. [[APPNOTE] sections 4.4.28 and 4.5.1]

 ### File Data